 Hodgkin lymphoma is distinguished from other types of lymphoma by the type of cancer cell formed – the Reed-Sternberg cell – which is not found in any other blood cancer.

-The exact cause of the Hodgkin lymphoma cancer is unknown.
+The exact cause of this type of cancer is unknown.
 However, there is increasing evidence that infections (such as the virus that causes glandular fever) may play a part in its development, especially when it occurs in children.

-Hodgkin lymphomas account for 41 per cent of all childhood lymphoma diagnoses – around 60 children a year in the UK.
+Hodgkin lymphomas in children accounts for 45% of all childhood lymphoma diagnoses – around 60 children a year in the UK.